 At least 11 of the 16 California climate zones have outdoor temperature fractional bin hours that are considered to be freezing conditions.
-2020 ICC 902/PHTA 902/SRCC 400 on Solar Pool and Spa Heating Systems mandates freeze protection in section 302.12.3 of the standard.
+The standard for Solar Pool and Spa Heating Systems, specifically 2020 ICC 902/PHTA 902/SRCC 400, requires freeze protection as outlined in section 302.12.3.
 The 2020 ICC 901/SRCC 100, a Solar Thermal Collector Standard, mandates in section 301.2.2 that where a collector is designated as "freeze tolerant," it shall be designed to withstand freezing conditions without damaging the collector or reducing the design life of the collector while ensuring that verification is performed using a freeze-resistance test.
 The proposed revisions to Title 24, Part 6, seek to ensure that they are not in conflict with the freeze protection and freeze tolerance provisions prescribed in these standards.

-2.4.4 Incentives for Innovation in Products, Materials, or Processes
+3.4.4 Incentives for Innovation in Products, Materials, or Processes